erakash17/AssignmentsCPP-QT/README.md

 # CPP-QT
 Basic codes for CPP-QT
 In this program you can find below Examples,
-1) Widget application with table,textEdit alog with layouts and communication of widgets.
+1) Widget application with table,textEdit along with layouts and communication of widgets.
 2) Runtime UI creation and popup message example.
 3) File R/W using QFile and QTimer.
 4) multithreding Application.